nafets227/backup/README.md

 ## Future Plans
 Features planned in the future
-- can backup mysql databases
+- can backup MySQL databases
 - can backup Samba configuration
 - Find a way to improve sync to cloud when files / directories have been moved.
 It would be fantastic if we can reuse files that are